Skip to content

 SHARE VIA:

 Sean is 13 years old.
-He was playing basketball but when he jumped to score a basket he landed awkwardly on his ankle, twisting and externally rotating it.
-He immediately fell to the floor on the court and couldn’t weight bear on it.
-The swelling and bruising increased and he attended his local emergency department where he was told that he had a triplane ankle fracture.
+He was playing basketball when he jumped to score a basket.
+He landed awkwardly on his ankle, twisting and externally rotating it.
+He immediately fell to the floor on the court and couldn’t bear weight on it.
+The swelling and bruising increased, and he attended his local emergency department, where he was told that he had a triplane ankle fracture.

 Epidemiology